Astrokiwi/Numpy-vs-Scipy-vs-Compiled/README.md

 ## To use

-You need `gfortran` installed, as well as some version of Python.
+You need `gfortran` installed, as well as some version of Python, with numpy and scipy.
 Clone the repo, and go to its directory in your terminal.
 Then:

 ```
 make